-North of US-20 on IA-136
+North of US-20 on IA-136.

-55. Basilica of St. Francis Xavier
+196. Basilica of St. Francis Xavier

-(319) 875-7325, north of town on IA-136, 8-8 daily This beautiful, twin-towered church built in 1889 was given the rank of Minor Basilica, one of only 18 across the United States.
+(319) 875-7325, west of downtown Dyersville.
+Sunrise to sunset daily.

+This beautiful, twin-towered church built in 1889 was given the rank of Minor Basilica, one of only 18 across the United States.
 Basilica is an honor given by the Pope to churches of unusual architectural design, native nobility and antiquity.